MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 In Step 3, create a model operating point based on a risk score that meets your satisfaction.

-After you have settled on your model operating point, a Model Operating Point Summary appears explicitly defining when transactions will be rejected according to the parameters above your defined risk score.
+After you have settled on your model operating point, a **Model Operating Point Summary** appears explicitly defining when transactions will be rejected.

 ## Recommendations

 The machine learning models in the fraud protection network help find emerging fraud patterns and risky attributes across all participating merchants.
-The virtual fraud analyst can leverage these findings and make recommendations to all Dynamics 365 Fraud Protection merchants about improving the configuration of their rules.
+The virtual fraud analyst can leverage these findings and make recommendations to all Dynamics 365 Fraud Protection merchants about improving the configuration of their model operating points.
 The virtual fraud analyst also makes recommendations about how to augment existing data by adding additional attributes and information into the knowledge graph (for example, chargeback data, margins, and COGS) to maximize the impact of the product.

 ## Balance fraud loss versus opportunity loss